prvtllc/cyberinternetlawyerbare/site/content/post/cybersecurity-stuck-between-advanced-hackers-government-regulators-and-liability.md

   Liability
 date: 2013-12-05T05:20:50.000Z
 description: >-
-  hrough trickery and social engineering, attackers tricked users into downloading Poison Ivy, an off the shelf Trojan.
+  Through trickery and social engineering, attackers tricked users into downloading Poison Ivy, an off the shelf Trojan.
 This was a targeted attack directed at at companies involved in the research, development and manufacture of chemicals and advanced materials.
 After the compromise, the attackers